Tridib2510/Anime-notifier/README.md

 ## 🚀 Installation

 ### From Chrome Web Store
-1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) (link to be added)
-2. Search for "Anime-notifier"
+1. Search for "Anime-notifier"
-3. Click "Add to Chrome"
+2. Click "Add to Chrome"
-4. Click "Add extension" to confirm
+3. Click "Add extension" to confirm

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository